programminghistorian/jekyll/lessons/getting-started.md

 Hello World!
 ```

-Save the file to your `programming-historian`{.filename} directory as
+Save the file to your `programming-historian` directory as
-`hello-world.html`{.filename}.
-Now go to Firefox and choose
-`File -> New Tab`{.filename} and then `File -> Open File`{.filename}.
+`hello-world.html`.
+Now go to Firefox and choose `File -> New Tab` and
-Choose `hello-world.html`{.filename}.
-Your message should appear in the
+then `File -> Open File`.
+Choose `hello-world.html`.
+Your message should
-browser.
-Note the difference between opening an HTML file with a browser
+appear in the browser.
+Note the difference between opening an HTML file
-like Firefox (which interprets it) and opening the same file with an
+with a browser like Firefox (which interprets it) and opening the same
-editor like Komodo (which does not).
+file with an editor like Komodo (which does not).

 Step 5 – Back Up Your Work
 --------------------------